HPCSys-Lab/simwave/README.md

 ## How to use

-A few examples are available in the [examples](https://github.com/HPCSys-Lab/pywave/tree/master/examples) folder.
+A few examples are available in the [examples](https://github.com/HPCSys-Lab/pywave/tree/master/examples) folder, and a tutorial [here](https://github.com/HPCSys-Lab/pywave/tree/master/tutorial).